openturns/otagrum/python/doc/index.rst

 Conda
 ^^^^^

-Using conda, you need to run the following command:
+Using miniforge, you need to run the following command:

 .. code-block:: console

-   $ conda config --add channels conda-forge
    $ conda install -c conda-forge otagrum

 Manually (Linux)